niw/open_with_default/README.md

 See also <http://code.google.com/chrome/extensions/trunk/experimental.html>.

-From XCode, you can use "Build and Run" for debug this extension on "OpenWithDefault" Target, or just select "Google Chrome" Target and build it.
+On XCode, add Google Chrome as a custom executable with `--enable-experimental-extension-apis` argument then use "Build and Run" for debug this extension on "OpenWithDefault" Target, or just select "Google Chrome" Target and build it.
 You can run Chrome with experimental api.

 Open URL with Default Application
 ---------------------------------